MuntashirAkon/AppManager/docs/guide/profiles-page.md

 ## Options Menu
 There are two options menu in this page.
 The three dots menu at the top-right offers two options such as _presets_ and _import_.
-- **Presets.** Presets option lists a number of built-in profiles that can be used as an starting point.
+- **Presets.** Presets option lists a number of built-in profiles that can be used as a starting point.
 The profiles are generated from the project [Universal Android Debloater][uad].

   _See also: [What are bloatware and how to remove them?][faq_bloatware]_
 - **Import.** This option can be used to import an existing profile.